 Hey there, I'm Joel!
-Three years ago a simple question changed my life: “How many years do you want to work?”
+A few years ago a simple question changed my life: “How many years do you want to work?”

 I thought I knew the answer.
 Most people retire in their 60s and 70s, while some people work really hard and finish in their late 50s.
 Anyone who retires earlier than that either inherited some serious money, or got wealthy launching a successful Silicon Valley startup, right?